 Federal Teach Grant

-Hollins is pleased to announce our participation in the Federal TEACH Grant Program beginning with the 2014-15 academic year.
+Hollins is pleased to announce our participation in the Federal TEACH Grant Program which began with the 2014-15 academic year.
 This non-need based award provides up to $4,000 in grant funding per year to students who plan to become teachers, and meet the requirements.

 Hollins Student Teaching Grant